-When will the ACU ATCAS application open for the next?
+When will the ACU ATCAS application open for the next cohort?

-ATCAS opens each July and is now open for the ACU 2019 cohort.
-You can click here to begin your ATCAS application!
+ATCAS opens each July for students wanting to begin graduate school the following summer. .
+You can click here to begin your ATCAS application.

 When is the deadline to apply through ATCAS?
 What if my ATCAS application is not verified by the deadline?